On this page you can get to know more about the Kennesaw State University faculty who will be leading your Civic Engagement Institute.

 Vice-Provost & Chief International Officer

-Dr. Lance R. Askildson serves as Vice-Provost and Chief International Officer at Kennesaw State University where he also holds appointments as the Executive Director of the Division of Global Affairs and Associate Professor of English Language & Linguistics.
+Dr. Lance R. Askildson serves as Vice-Provost and Chief International Officer at Kennesaw State University where he also holds a tenured faculty appointment in the Department of First Year & Transition Studies.

 Dr. Askildson has also been an active member and leader of many academic and professional organizations throughout his career.
 He is the former Executive Secretary of the International Association for Language Learning Technology as well as a current trustee and board member of the Center for the Advanced Study of International Education, and an advisory board member of the federally funded Title VI National Foreign Language Resource Center on Language Assessment & Evaluation based at Georgetown University.
 He is a frequent invited speaker and consultant on campus internationalization, language program assessment and higher education leadership and an active member of local community organizations, philanthropic societies and chambers of commerce.